fongc123/notes/Image Processing/Frequency Filtering.md

 After some pre-processing of the original image, the Fourier transform of the image is obtained.
 Then, the inverse Fourier transform of the product between the filter function $H$ and the Fourier transform $F$ is performed.
 Lastly, some post-processing steps are performed on the output to obtain the final image.

+### Low-pass Filters

+Like [[Spatial Filtering#Low-pass Filters|spatial low-pass filters]], low-pass filtering in the frequency domain can be used for image smoothing by removing high frequency components in the image.

+#### Ideal

+The ideal low-pass filter evaluates to $1$ between the origin and a cutoff frequency, and to $0$ after the cutoff frequency.

+Despite being an "ideal" outcome, it causes ringing artifacts in the spatial image due to its sharp discontinuity.

+For an image, 86.9% of the image data can be found within a circle with radius of 10 pixels in the frequency spectrum.
+High frequency features are found beyond the 10-pixel circle.

+#### Gaussian

+The Gaussian low-pass filter uses the Gaussian function to approximate the ideal low-pass filter.

+#### Butterworth

+Like the Gaussian low-pass filter, the Butterworth low-pass filter approximates the ideal low-pass filter.
+With greater values of $n$, it can easily approximate the ideal low-pass filter better than the Gaussian low-pass filter.

+## High-pass Filters

+Again, like [[Spatial Filtering#High-pass Filters|spatial high-pass filters]], high-pass filtering in the frequency domain can be used for image sharpening by removing low frequency components in the image.